 For instance, a visitor wants to call up the grocery store to check the details of some products or his account or whatever in his mind.
 With the responsive website, he has to visit the website, navigate the directory, search for the customer care number, copy it and then call.
 The same situation could be handled in a better way with the grocery app.
 He just has to open the app, open the directory from the home screen and tap to call the concerned person.
 Besides the upgraded user experience, it saves the time of the user.

 Moving further, the apps are able to take benefit of the server side logic and enhance the performance.
 A well-planned mobile app possesses only the relevant web pages with workflow, features, payment system, and more giving a fully integrated and rich mobile experience.

-A mobile application becomes necessary when the app is dependent on the functionality which uses the phone’s camera, geolocation, faster load time with large data, high monetization for the mobile app developers, social media, utilization of the special APIs, and more giving a better user experience with high performance.
+A mobile application becomes necessary when the app is dependent on the functionality which uses the phone’s camera, geolocation, faster load time with large data, high monetization for the Android app developers, social media, utilization of the special APIs, and more giving a better user experience with high performance.